istlab/Alitheia-Core/IDE.md

 ### IntelliJ

 1. Checkout the project from its repository, for example

     `git clone git@github.com:istlab/Alitheia-Core.git`

 2. Do the following
-  * `mvn clean install`
+    ```bash
+    mvn clean install
-  * `mvn -DdownloadJavadoc -Ddownloadsources intellij:intellij`
+    mvn -DdownloadJavadoc -Ddownloadsources intellij:intellij
+    ```

 3. In IntelliJ, go to `File->Open` project and choose the Alitheia Core top-level directory.
 Importing will start.

 4. To debug, create a debug configuration (Run->Debug->Edit Configurations) and